solo-io/gloo/docs/content/guides/security/waf/_index.md

 * Connection #0 to host 192.168.99.145 left intact
 ModSecurity: intervention occurred
 ```
 There are a couple important things to note from the config above.
 The `coreRuleSet` object is the first.
 By setting this object to non-nil the `coreRuleSet` is automatically applied to the gateway/vhost/route is has been added to.
 The Core Rule Set can be applied manually as well if a specific version of it is required which we do not mount into the container.
 The second thing to note is the config string.
-This config string is an important part of configuring the core rule set, an example of which can be found [here](https://github.com/SpiderLabs/owasp-modsecurity-crs/blob/v3.2/dev/crs-setup.conf.example).
+This config string is an important part of configuring the Core Rule Set, an example of which can be found [here](https://github.com/SpiderLabs/owasp-modsecurity-crs/blob/v3.2/dev/crs-setup.conf.example).

 ## IP Whitelisting